BASIC-DNA-ASSEMBLY/DNA-BOT/README.md

 * Gizem Buldum
 * Liam Hallett

+Initial work revising the template scripts to run in OT APIv2 was done by a team of Masters students from the MRes in Systems and Synthetic Biology at Imperial College London, thanks to:
+* Xin Luo
+* Ruihan Bai
+* Zhenhua Wu
+* Lianne Wu
+* Ting An Lee
+* Xiangming Xu

 The original code for DNABOT ran in APIv1 and was authored by:
 * **Matthew C Haines** - [hainesm6](https://github.com/hainesm6)